adobe/aem-spa-project-archetype/README.md

 ### Releasing

-On every commit to the `development` branch, GitHub Actions will run the tests and make a snapshot deployment if they are successful.
+On every commit to the `master` branch, GitHub Actions will run the tests and make a snapshot deployment if they are successful.
 To create and deploy a (non-snapshot) release, run the following commands:

 ```sh
 # Remove "-SNAPSHOT" from the version number in the POM file